SriCharan04/SriCharan04/README.md

-- 👋 Hi, I’m @SriCharan04
+- 👋 Hi, I’m @SriCharan04, a Sophos @IIT Madras, pursuing Chemical Engineering Major.
-- 👀 I’m interested in ...C++, Python, Javascript, SQL
+- I am a guy who aspires to combine Computer Science and Mathematics and create wonders in the world!!
-- 🌱 I’m currently learning ...
-Python, HTML, CSS
+- I have basic math knowledge and good programming background in C++, Python, SQL, Bash, LaTex, and SageMath.
-- 💞️ I’m looking to collaborate on ...
-Literally Everything
+- I am currently active in making machines learn, learning group theory, collaborating with Team Friday, etc.
 - 📫 How to reach me ... through email tsricharan04@gmail.com

 <!---